mllu-team6/hyperpartisan_headline/README.md

-# Hyperpartisan Headline Generation with Reinforcement Learning Draft
+# Hyperpartisan Headline Generation with Reinforcement Learning

 This is the code implemented for the paper: